 There are several marked trails on Nounou Mountain that take you up through a shady forest of hornbeam, guava and silver oak to Sleeping Giant.

-The ascent of Sleeping Giant via Nounou East Trail is a total of 5 km hiking trail.
-Since it's not a loop trail, that equates to only 2.5 km each way.
+The ascent of the Sleeping Giant via Nounou East Trail is a total of 5 km hiking trail.
+Since it's not a loop trail, it's only 2.5 km each way.
 The hike is not particularly steep!
 You only have to overcome 350 meters of altitude to stand on the summit.
 The start is in the village of Kapaa on Haleilio Road.
 There is also a large parking lot where you can park your car.
-At the top you will be rewarded with a panoramic view over Kauai.
+At the top, you will be rewarded with a panoramic view over Kauai.

-There are practically no markings on the hike, as you can't really get lost on this path.
-Over a small climb you reach a picnic area where you can take a break.
+There are practically no markings on the hike because you can't get lost on this path.
+Over a small climb, you reach a picnic area where you can take a break.

 At the end of the hike is a rocky outcrop that offers a unique panoramic view of the island of Kauai.